9 Compound Dumbbell Exercises to Get You Lean Fast | Yuri Elkaim

 The Ultimate Guide to the Best Compound Dumbbell Exercises

-Step aside, chronic cardio: compound dumbbell exercises are making a comeback when it comes to serious (and lasting) fat loss.
+Step aside, chronic cardio: compound exercises are making a comeback when it comes to serious (and lasting) fat loss.

 I can already hear the concern.